mslinn/web3j-scala/README.md

   bin/demo All             # Run all of the above
 ```

-Here is detailed information on running the demo:
-1. `geth` will continuously scroll output so long as it continues to run, so run the demo programs in another shell.
-   Here are more details about the demo programs:
+1. Here are more details about the demo programs:
    - `DemoContext` demonstrates how to use `web3j-scala`'s
      [synchrounous and asynchronous APIs](https://github.com/mslinn/web3j-scala/blob/master/demo/DemoContext.scala).
    - `DemoSmartContracts` [creates a JVM wrapper](https://github.com/mslinn/web3j-scala/blob/master/demo/DemoSmartContracts.scala)